theolivenbaum/electron-sharp/README.md

 ## 👩‍🏫 Usage

-To activate and communicate with the Electron API, include the [ElectronNET.API NuGet package](https://www.nuget.org/packages/ElectronNET.API/) in your ASP.NET Core app.
+To activate and communicate with the Electron API, include the [ElectronSharp.API NuGet package](https://www.nuget.org/packages/ElectronSharp.API/) in your ASP.NET Core app.
 Check out the Electron.SampleApp for an example of how to use ElectronSharp.

 ````
 PM> Install-Package ElectronSharp.API